The neck pillow is for neck pain. Therefore it’s safe to assume that knee pillow must be for knee pain, right?

 It is primarily caused when there is an irritation of lumbosacral spine and lower lumbar.
 Other causes of sciatica are pregnancy, muscle spasm in the buttocks or back, spondylolisthesis, Degenerative disc disease and Lumbar spinal stenosis.

-There’s no doubt that knee pillow can provide immediate relief from several type of pains such as knee pain, lower back pain, hip pain, etc. But what’s more important is the long-term benefits that it provides.
+There’s no doubt that therapeutic sciatica pillow can provide immediate relief from several type of pains such as knee pain, lower back pain, hip pain, etc. But what’s more important is the long-term benefits that it provides.
 Maintaining correct posture and alignment while you sleep gives your body the proper rest and healing that it deserves.
 You are at the healthiest peak of your life when you are getting plenty of sleep everyday.

 Tips for Buying Knee Pillows